 stop 5 – new Sainte Rose de Lima Church

 The Sainte Rose de Lima Chapel was built in 1898 and in 1909 when the parish finally existed on its own it was a church.
 It was wooden.
 This situation lasted until 1927 when the church moved into the back wing of the school.
-Funds were gotten for the church and it was finally blessed in 1953.
+Funds were gotten for the church and it was finally blessed (dedicated) on November 21, 1954.

 stop 6 – new Sainte Rose de Lima Convent

-A new convent for the nuns was built in 1951.
+A new convent for the nuns was built in May of 1952.

 stop 7 – very old Sainte Rose de Lima Rectory